sudodeo/lets-split-API/README.md

 ## API Documentation

-**Swagger**
+**Postman**

-Explore the API endpoints and test requests using the Swagger documentation by accessing the docs at `http://localhost:{PORT set in .env}/api/docs`
+Explore the API endpoints and test requests using the Postman documentation by accessing the docs [here](https://documenter.getpostman.com/view/19461169/2sA2rCU2DK)

 **Endpoints**